KeeghanM/humn/README.md

 **Humn** is a complete, reactive frontend library with built in state management designed to replace the likes of React/Svelte/Solid AND Zustand/Kea/Redux in your stack.

-It rejects the complexity of modern frameworks \* no stale closures, no "Hook Rules", and no heavy compilers.
+It rejects the complexity of modern frameworks **no stale closures, no "Hook Rules", and no heavy compilers**.
 Humn decouples your application's **Cortex** (Logic/State) from its **Body** (View), creating applications that are easy to reason about, simple to test, and naturally reactive.

 ## Core Features